Macrometacorp/docs/docs/cep/examples/data-transformation.md

 CREATE STREAM InputStream(jsonString string);

--- Transforms JSON string to JSON object that can then be manipulated insert into PersonalDetails select json:toObject(jsonString) as jsonObj from InputStream ;
+-- Transforms JSON string to JSON object that can then be manipulated INSERT INTO PersonalDetails
+SELECT json:toObject(jsonString) AS jsonObj
+FROM InputStream;

-insert into OutputStream
+INSERT INTO OutputStream
-select jsonObj,
+SELECT jsonObj,
 -- Get the `name` element(string) form the JSON
-    json:getString(jsonObj,'$.name') as name,
+    json:getString(jsonObj,'$.name') AS name,

 -- Validate if `salary` element is available
-    json:isExists(jsonObj, '$.salary') as isSalaryAvailable,
+    json:isExists(jsonObj, '$.salary') AS isSalaryAvailable,

 -- Stringify the JSON object
     json:toString(jsonObj) as jsonString
-from PersonalDetails;
+FROM PersonalDetails;

--- Set `salary` element to `0` is not available insert into PreprocessedStream select json:setElement(jsonObj, '$', 0f, 'salary') as jsonObj from OutputStream[isSalaryAvailable == false];
+-- Set `salary` element to `0` is not available
+INSERT INTO PreprocessedStream
+SELECT json:setElement(jsonObj, '$', 0f, 'salary') AS jsonObj
+FROM OutputStream[isSalaryAvailable == false];
 ```

 ### Transform JSON Input